 Share-based payment awards in the form of stock option awards for 0.5 million, 0.4 million and 0.7 million options were granted to employees during the years ended December 31, 2016, 2015 and 2014.
 Compensation expense is based on the grant date fair value.
 The awards vest annually over a three-year or four-year period and have a contractual term of 7 years.
 The Company estimates the fair value of stock options using the Black-Scholes valuation model.
-The Company estimates the fair value of stock options used to estimate the fair value of stock options include the grant price of the award, the expected option term, volatility of the Company's stock, the risk-free rate and the Company's dividend yield.
+The Company estimates the fair value of stock options using the Black-Scholes valuation model.
+Key inputs and assumptions used to estimate the fair value of stock options include the grant price of the award, the expected option term, volatility of the Company's stock, the risk-free rate and the Company's dividend yield.
 Estimates of fair value are not intended to predict actual future events or the value ultimately realized by employees who receive equity awards, and subsequent events are not indicative of reasonableness of the original estimates of fair value made by the Company.